20. Appendix

 45 |

-1. Check whether the optical coding disc is polluted or not stuck;
+1. Check whether the optical encoder disc is contaminated or not securely adhered.

-2. If the fault is still not eliminated, repair or replace the magnetic editor assembly.
+2. If the fault persists, repair or replace the magnetic encoder assembly.

 |